Get

 How Should Green Beans Be Fed to My Dog?

 The most important thing to remember about green beans is that they should be plain if you give them to your pet.
-Green beans are often made with other ingredients, and these other ingredients can be unhealthy or even dangerous to your dog.
+Green beans are often covered with other ingredients, which can be unhealthy or even dangerous to your dog.
 For example, canned green beans are high in salt.
-In half a cup of tinned green beans (120g), there is 290 mg mg of sodium.
-For a medium sized dog, more than half a teaspoon of salt can lead to salt toxicosis, so staying away from highly salted foods is a good idea.
+In half a cup of canned green beans (120 g), there is 290 mg of sodium.
+For a medium-sized dog, more than half a teaspoon of salt can lead to salt toxicosis, so staying away from highly salted foods is a good idea.

-You also want to avoid any green beans that have been cooked with any member of the Allium genus, such as onions or garlic, as those foods are toxic to canines.
-If this veggie has been cooked with spices or oils, it should also be avoided, as those can upset a sensitive dog’s stomach.
-You should always be careful of the size of the green bean you’re giving to your pup—if the green bean is large and your dog is small, it could pose a choking hazard (although this isn’t likely).
+You also want to avoid any green beans cooked with any member of the Allium genus, such as onions or garlic, since they are toxic to canines.
+If the green beans have been cooked with spices or oils, they should also be avoided, as those can upset a sensitive dog’s stomach.
+You should always be careful of the size of the green bean you’re giving to your pup.
+If you don’t chop it up for a small dog, it could pose a choking hazard (although this isn’t likely).

 So, as long as green beans are plain, they’re fine.
-You can serve them to your pup however you want, whether raw, steamed, chopped, or some other way.
+You can serve them to your pup however you want, whether raw, steamed, or baked.

 Green beans